 (2) The Aboriginal Trading Fund consists of —

-(a) the proceeds of the disposal of or dealing with artifacts or other property acquired by the Commissioner from persons of Aboriginal descent;
+(a) the proceeds of the disposal of or dealing with artifacts or other property acquired by the CEO from persons of Aboriginal descent;

 (b) moneys from time to time appropriated by Parliament for the purpose, or advanced by the Treasurer in any case where the moneys otherwise standing to the credit of the Fund would be insufficient for the purposes of this Act; and

-(c) such moneys as are at the date of the commencement of this Act, or may thereafter be, under the control of the Commissioner and are credited to the Fund.
+(c) such moneys as are at the date of the commencement of this Act, or may thereafter be, under the control of the CEO and are credited to the Fund.

 (3) The amount of any advance made to the Fund by the Treasurer, to the extent to which such advance is for the time being not repaid, is a charge on the Fund.

-(4) The Fund shall be controlled by the Commissioner and, subject to the approval of the Minister, may be administered and dealt with in such manner as the Treasurer may authorise.
+(4) The Fund shall be controlled by the CEO and, subject to the approval of the Minister, may be administered and dealt with in such manner as the Treasurer may authorise.

 [Section 39 amended by No. 98 of 1985 s.
 3; No. 49 of 1996 s.
-64.]
+64; No. 28 of 2006 s.
+349.]

 40. Use of Aboriginal Trading Fund